UmarHassanMalik/Cloud-/AWS Cloud Practitioner Coursera Course.md

 <h3> Cloud Computing </h3>

 Cloud computing is on-demand delivery of IT resources over the Internet with pay-as-you-go pricing.
-Instead of buying, owning, and maintaining physical data centers and servers, you can access technology services, such as computing power, storage, and databases, on an as-needed basis from a cloud provider such as AWS, Azure, google cloud.
+Instead of buying, owning, and maintaining physical data centers and servers, we can access technology services, such as computing power, storage, and databases, on an as-needed basis from a cloud provider such as AWS, Azure, google cloud.

 AWS offers numerous services which are required commonly across all the businesses.
 For example My SQL, Mongo DB databases.